 Although this breed is majestic and has a flowing coat, looks can be deceiving.
 It sheds less than most breeds and is said to be one of the only hypoallergenic breeds of cats out there, though no cat is entirely hypoallergenic.
 However, you need to know that maintaining the cat’s regal coat can be quite an extensive job, so be prepared.

 If you’re an allergy sufferer, then the Korat might be the perfect choice of cat for you.
-They are low-maintenance cats with short fur and shed infrequently.
+They’re low-maintenance cats with short fur and shed infrequently.
 They are considered “hypoallergenic” cats, though not pet is truly hypoallergenic.

 4. Cornish Rex

 The Cornish Rex is an infrequent shedder with short fur.
-It is a crossbreed with a genetic mutation, which is what gives it its wavy, curly, light coat.
+It’s a crossbreed with a genetic mutation, which is what gives it its wavy, curly, light coat.
 The Cornish Rex only has one undercoat, making it unique, and they require very little grooming.